researchart/rose6icse/submissions/reproduced/Watchman/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 <span style="">
-  Watchman supports two types of inputs to diagnose their DC issues: 1) the name and version number of a Python project to be analysed released on PyPI; and 2) a dependency configuration file (i.e., _requirement.txt_) of a Python project to be analysed.
+  Watchman supports two types of inputs to diagnose their DC issues: 1) the name and version number of a Python project to be analyzed released on PyPI; and 2) a dependency configuration file (i.e., _requirement.txt_) of a Python project to be analyzed.
   For instance, please press the &quot;***Pagage Name/Version***&quot; button on the &quot;***DIAGNOSIS***&quot; page.
-Then, you can input the project name and version number to be analysed.
+Then, you can input the project name and version number to be analyzed.

   ![](https://github.com/NeolithEra/Figures/blob/master/Input1.png)
   Figure 2(a) Inputing the project name with prompt messages